jakearchibald/jakearchibald.com/static-build/posts/2022/07/img-aspect-ratio/index.md

   }
 </script>

-This time, the image reserves space for its content as soon as it appears in the document, it doesn't change page layout once it loads.
+This time, the image reserves space for its content as soon as it appears in the document, so stuff doesn't shift around once it loads.

 # Intrinsic aspect ratio